kevinolega/callcentertrainingtips/_posts/2019-08-24-fake-hacks.md

 Qualify for higher pay.

-Shortcuts are only ways for people to fool you.
+Shortcuts are the way these fake advisors try to fool you.

+Don't listen to fake call center job hunting advice.

+Work on your skills.